 This beach town has all the facilities and easy access to many tourist attractions in the area.
 However, a few blocks away from Quinta Avenida you can also enjoy quiet places that will make you feel like a local.

-Below, some of the reasons why I could go live in Playa del Carmen!
+These are some of the reasons why I think Playa del Carmen is a nice place to live

-I come from a tropical country, so being in Playa I still felt in my environment.
+I come from a tropical country, so when staying in Playa I still felt in my environment.
 It can get quite hot, but nothing that a visit to the sea, pool or cenotes does not solve!

 The average temperature throughout the year ranges from 20 to 32 ˚ C.

-It should be noted that the hurricane season begins in June and ends in November, But Playa and the area of the Riviera Maya have rarely been seriously affected by these phenomena.
+It should be noted that the hurricane season begins in June and ends in November.
+However, Playa and the area of the Riviera Maya have rarely been seriously affected by these events.